openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  Any type argument of ``typeReference`` is a wildcard type argument.

--  An interface is repeated as a direct superinterface in a single ``implements`` clause (even if that interface is named differently).
+If some interface is repeated as a direct superinterface in a single ``implements`` clause (even if that interface is named differently) then all repetitions are ignored.

 .. index::
    class declaration